Kong/terraform-provider-konnect/docs/resources/mesh_fault_injection.md

 Optional:

-- `kind` (String) Kind of the referenced resource. must be one of ["Mesh", "MeshSubset", "MeshGateway", "MeshService", "MeshExternalService", "MeshMultiZoneService", "MeshServiceSubset", "MeshHTTPRoute", "Dataplane"]
+- `kind` (String) Kind of the referenced resource.
+Not Null; must be one of ["Mesh", "MeshSubset", "MeshGateway", "MeshService", "MeshExternalService", "MeshMultiZoneService", "MeshServiceSubset", "MeshHTTPRoute", "Dataplane"]
 - `labels` (Map of String) Labels are used to select group of MeshServices that match labels.
 Either Labels or Name and Namespace can be used.
 - `mesh` (String) Mesh is reserved for future use to identify cross mesh resources.